 The Brewery is the world’s largest artist-in-residence community and largest art complex with 500-700 artists living and working within its walls.
 It’s an amazing support community where artists collaborate, inspire, and nurture each other.

-Toward the back of the complex is the old Edison Electric Steam Power Plant building circa 1904.
-It was used to supply energy to run street lights and the old and long-gone Red Car electric rail system.
-For a while, it was a gumball factory.
+Toward the back of the complex is the former Edison Electric Steam Power Plant building circa 1904.
+You can’t miss its large chimney from the 5 Freeway.
+It was used to supply energy to run street lights and the long-gone Red Car electric rail system.
+During Prohibition, it was a gumball factory.

-Half of the building are lofts and the other half (originally the Edison boiler room) has been transformed into a gigantic rock climbing structure.
-Kids and adults were hanging on colorful walls throughout the cavernous room.
+Half of the building is used for artists’ lofts and the other half, which was originally the Edison boiler room, has been transformed into a gigantic rock-climbing structure.
+Kids and adults can climb the colorful walls in this cavernous room.

-Some of the upper lofts hold views of the complex and surrounding area.
+If you visit the upper lofts you’ll get excellent views of the complex and the surrounding area.

 And I am so overdue for a visit to LA.
 It’s been way too long, so I’ll pin this for future reference!